-Celebrate Earth Day this April, and start thinking green!
-Take advantage of the warmer temperatures and get outside to celebrate Mother Nature at these (mostly) outdoor Earth Day events.
-Do your part to ensure NYC parks stay beautiful and the city's best beaches stay litter-free by volunteering to clean up.
+FYI: Some of the best NYC events in April occur in honor of Earth Day.
+NYC might not be the greenest city, but Gotham certainly knows how to give Mother Nature a proper salute!
+Do your part to ensure NYC parks stay beautiful and the city's best beaches stay litter-free by volunteering for a clean-up.
 Or just go out and smell the flowers.
-Spring has sprung, after all.
-But before you go make Mother Nature proud, consider fortifying with an environmentally conscious meal at the Union Square block party or one of the city’s best vegetarian restaurants.
+(Spring has sprung, after all).
+But before you go out and make the planet proud, consider fortifying with an environmentally conscious meal at the Union Square block party or one of the city’s best vegetarian restaurants.
 Now get out there and do some tree hugging!

-RECOMMENDED: Full coverage of Earth Day in NYC
+RECOMMENDED: Full guide to Earth Day in NYC

-Show a historic landmark some love and volunteer to spruce up Fort Wadsworth with the Student Conservation Association.
+Show a historic landmark some love and volunteer to spruce up either East River State Park, WNYC Transmitter Park, Astoria Park, Valentino Park and more with Riverkeeper Sweep.
 Throw on your overalls—not the cute ones—and help repair trails, repaint structures and remove debris from the beach.
 Bonus: You get a free lunch and T-shirt for your service.

 Helping the environment doesn’t have to feel like a chore—it can be a celebration!
 At Earth Day Initiative’s awesome block party in Union Square, you can learn about environmental campaigns while trying eco-friendly products and listening to local bands.
 Do your part by bringing any used clothing and electronics for the Department of Sanitation to repurpose.
 And if you’re feeling peckish, snack on samples of healthy sustainable grub from loads of vendors.

 Do you even thrift, bro?
-Well, you probably should on April 23 at Buffalo Exchange.
+Well, you probably should on April 22 at Buffalo Exchange.
 What’s better than buying some cool throwbacks at popular chain?
 Answer: When they’re $1 apiece!
 In honor of Earth Day, the brand is basically giving away a large selection of clothing, accessories and jewels for a buck each.
-All the proceeds will be donated to the Center for Biological Diversity to support their efforts in protecting the environment.
+All the proceeds will be donated to The Humane Society of the United States.
 Various locations in the city.